 Maize USD 266 encompasses approximately 42 square miles in and around Maize and on the northwest side of Wichita.

-The district is unique in the fact that it doesn't have neighborhood schools.
+The district is unique in the fact that it does not have neighborhood schools.
 The school buildings are housed in two primary locations, a campus in the city of Maize and the south campus, located at 37th Street North and Tyler Road in Wichita.

-The Maize district does not have neighborhood boundaries drawn to determine which elementary, middle or high school your child will attend.
-Elementary students are assigned to a school based on space availability and siblings are kept together.
+The Maize district does not have boundaries drawn to determine which elementary, middle, or high school your child will attend.
+Elementary students are assigned to a school based on space availability, and siblings are kept together.
 When your child enters middle and high school, families are given the opportunity to give a preference for school assignment.

-Student placement is a priority for us at Maize USD 266, and we’ve compiled this question-and-answer page to keep you informed on the latest with that process.
-If you have additional questions that you’d like us to answer, please email email@example.com.
+Student placement is a priority for us at Maize USD 266, and we have compiled this question-and-answer page to keep you informed on the latest with that process.
+If you have additional questions that you would like us to answer, please email email@example.com.
 Please note that placement is not given on a first-come, first-serve basis.
-All placement cards turned in by the 4:30 p.m.
-Dec.
-2 deadline are given equal consideration.
+For the 2016-17 school year, all placement preferences submitted by the midnight Dec.
+1 deadline are given equal consideration.

 Q: Why does Maize USD 266 have a student placement policy?

-Q: What’s new with Maize USD 266’s placement policy?
+Q: What’s new with Maize USD 266’s placement policy/process?

-A: Maize USD 266 placement policy states that students will be given preference to follow their siblings’ previous path through either high school building, if so desired.
+A: Maize USD 266 placement policy states that students will be given preference to follow their siblings’ previous path through either high school building or middle school building, if so desired.
 Maize administrators have record of past students’ building placement and will reference that when making new building assignments.

 Q: How many 5th- and 8th-grade students does Maize have?